 In January 1991, he crossed the Pacific Ocean from Japan to Arctic Canada, the furthest distance of 6,700 miles again breaking all existing records with speeds of up to 245 miles -per hour, in a balloon of 2.6 million cubic feet.
 Between 1995 and 1998 Richard Branson, Per Lindstrand and Steve Fossett (who joined the team after the sad death of Alex Ritchie), made a number of attempts to circumnavigate the globe by balloon.
 In late 1998 they made a record breaking flight from Morocco to Hawaii but their dream of a global flight was shattered by bad weather before a Swiss team successfully circumnavigated the globe in early 1999.

-So, what next?
-In 2004 Richard’s dream of opening the world’s first ever commercial Space Tourism business was realised with the launch of Virgin Galactic.
+In 2004, Richard Branson’s dream of opening the world’s first ever commercial Space Tourism business was realized with the launch of Virgin Galactic.
 Based on the proven technology of Burt Rutan’s SpaceShipOne – Virgin Galactic’s SpaceShipTwo, the VSS ENTERPRISE will take its first customers to the stars.
-A child of the moon landing Richard has dreamed, as have many millions across the world, that the experience of Space should be opened to all – as Virgin Galactic grows this dream will finally become a reality.
+A child of the moon landing Richard has dreamed, as have many millions across the world, that the experience of space should be opened to all – as Virgin Galactic grows this dream will finally become a reality.

-In February 2007, Richard announced a $25 million prize to encourage a viable technology which will result in the net removal of anthropogenic, atmospheric greenhouse gases.
-In July, on his and Nelson Mandela’s birthday, Richard joined Nelson Mandela, Graça Machel, and Desmond Tutu to help announce the formation of the Elders, a group of leaders to contribute their wisdom, independent leadership and integrity to tackle some of the world’s toughest problems.
+In February 2007, Richard Branson announced a US$25mn prize to encourage a viable technology which will result in the net removal of anthropogenic, atmospheric greenhouse gases.
+In July, on his and Nelson Mandela’s birthday, Richard joined Nelson Mandela, Graça Machel, and Desmond Tutu to help announce the formation of the Elders, a group of leaders who aim to contribute their wisdom, independent leadership and integrity to tackle some of the world’s toughest problems.